-To check the code quality, you can use flake8, the recommended plugins are listed in .pre-commit-config. yaml and it's configuration is placed in setup.cfg.
+To check the code quality, you can use flake8, the recommended plugins are listed in .pre-commit-config. yaml and its configuration is placed in setup.cfg.

 The easiest approach to enforce all this is to install pre-commit.
-Weblate repository contains configuration for it to verify the commited files are sane.
-After installing it (it is already included in the requirements-lint.txt) eneble it by running pre-commit install in Weblate checkout.
+Weblate repository contains configuration for it to verify the committed files are sane.
+After installing it (it is already included in the requirements-lint.txt) turn it on by running pre-commit install in Weblate checkout.
 This way all your changes will be automatically checked.